Necione/Ecor-Economy/README.md

 This bot is still in __beta__ and will be released when all features and bugs are tested and fixed!

-You can currently see the bot in action in the [Riven Discord](https://discord.gg/riven).
+You can currently see the bot in action in the [Shrivel Discord](https://discord.gg/shrivel).

 ## Credits ⭐
 `@Neci#0627` - Creating the main functions of bot, updates, etc.